Hearts & Hands Counseling

 Kelly graduated in October 2017 from Brandman University with a Masters in

-reflective listening and unconditional positive regard are essential in building a
+reflective listening and unconditional positive regard are essential in building a strong therapeutic rapport.

-Prior to embarking on her career as a therapist, Kelly was a critical care nurse for
+Prior to embarking on her career as a therapist, Kelly was a critical care nurse for over ten years.

-When not working, Kelly enjoys taking trips to the ocean, camping, working out and
+When not working, Kelly enjoys taking trips to the ocean, camping, working out and playing sports outdoors.

 Larry Sherwood – Marriage and Family Therapist Trainee